I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wia_dev_cap_drv.md

 `wszIcon`

 Specifies a string containing the name of the icon for this capability.
 The icon can be displayed to the user .

-`wszName`

-Specifies a string that contains a short version of the capability name.

 ## Remarks
 The WIA service calls the minidriver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff543977">IWiaMiniDrv::drvGetCapabilities</a> function to fill in the members of a WIA_DEV_CAP_DRV structure.